sbealer/analyst-employment-test/README.md

-###Using a free database management system of your choice (MySQL, SQL Server Express, PostgreSQL, etc.) load the comma seperated files found in the data_files directory of this project into individual database tables.
+###Using a free relational database management system of your choice (MySQL, SQL Server Express, PostgreSQL, etc.) load the comma seperated files found in the data_files directory of this project into individual database tables.
 Once you have done so, complete the tasks below.

 To submit your answers, create a Google doc with sections for each task (1, 2-i, 2-ii, etc).
 For each section, provide the answer AND the SQL used (if applicable) to determine that answer.